crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Travel to cursor (also Del).

 v
-  Describe feature or monster under cursor.
+  Describe feature or monster under the cursor.
 Some branch entries have special information.

 >
   Cycle downstairs.